David Boren, a former Oklahoma governor and veteran US senator and university president, dies at 83

 Boren served in the U.S. Senate between 1979 and 1994 and was the longest-serving chairman of the Senate Select Committee on Intelligence.
 He became president of Oklahoma's largest public university after leaving the Senate and held the position until stepping down in 2018.

-“He saw public service as a noble calling and dedicated his life to it,” Boren's son, Dan Boren, said in a statement.
-"The countless heartwarming stories I hear almost daily from people across this state who he helped are reminders of his remarkable life.
-We shall cherish the memory of his service and remarkable life.”
+“He saw public service as a noble calling and dedicated his life to it,” Dan Boren said in a statement.
+"The countless heartwarming stories I hear almost daily from people across this state who he helped are reminders of his remarkable life.”

 A year after leaving the University of Oklahoma, a former student alleged he was touched and kissed inappropriately by Boren on several occasions about a decade earlier, allegations that Boren repeatedly denied.